Linked barges to minimise environmental impact

 Our marine engineering specialists are always on the lookout for ways to minimise the impact of our works on sensitive environments, and a recent example comes from the New Bridgewater Bridge Project in Tasmania.

 The project involves a new 1,300 m long bridge built across the River Derwent.
-The bridge will be erected from a temporary access platform, which crosses shallow tidal mudflats that have significant environmental, cultural and heritage importance.
+The bridge is being erected from a temporary access platform, which crosses shallow tidal mudflats that have significant environmental, cultural and heritage importance.
 The temporary access platform allows continuous access for delivery and lifting of segments along the bridge alignment

 The initial design for the temporary access platform included piles, but this approach was deemed to have significant environmental, cost and program impacts.